Which programming language should I choose?

 First, I enrolled in (but didn’t complete #sadface) an online, remote bootcamp.
 The biggest gain I got from this was realising how all of my previous learning and exploring fit together.

 When I visited New York with my American Mom, the first thing we did was take the bus tour around the city.
-Both of us appreciate building a mental model of where things are and how they fit together.
+Both of us appreciate building a mental model or map of where things are and how they fit together.
 We had a much better trip because of this.

 I thought a lot about being a T-shaped developer at that point – going deep on a few points and having a broad grasp of all the pieces of the puzzle.
 I got some exposure to excellent designs, architecture and development practices.